 Transitioning to online teaching has been a handful.
 2020 has handed us circumstances that we couldn't have seen coming, and right now there's no end in sight.

 I've spent the last few months updating and changing the way I do things, and I've learned a lot.
 I'm sharing the tools that have helped me create something new.
-These are the things that work for me, and all but the last two are referral or affiliate links.
+These are the things that work for me, and the ConvertKit, Teachable, and Square are referral or affiliate links.
 This means that if you use my link, I get a bonus for recommending things that I actually use and truly believe in.